tkachenko0/McDonalds-FinderBot-for-Telegram/README.md

 ### Analysis based on the number of stars

 ### Analysis based on the sentiment
+In this part is performed sentiment anlysis perfomed on two different methods:
+1. Creation of classifier to obtain the sentiment labels on a different dataset.
+The dataset contains the a message and the sentiment associated.
+This analysis is contained in [nb_NostroCLF](./nb_NostroCLF.ipynb)
+2.
 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, please submit a pull request.
 Make sure to follow the existing code style and include appropriate tests.